MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 ## Where to put the idiom recognition?

-We could do the idiom recognition in the rendering instead of the MIR-to-LIR lowering.
-However, the lowering seems to be a more natural place for it:
+This document proposes recognizing the windowing idiom (that the HIR-to-MIR lowering creates) in the MIR-to-LIR lowering.
+An alternative would be to do the idiom recognition in the rendering.
+In my opinion, the lowering is a more natural place for it, because:
-- We shouldn't have conditional code in the rendering, and this idiom recognition will be a giant piece of conditional code,
+- We shouldn't have conditional code in the rendering, and this idiom recognition will be a giant piece of conditional code.
-- We want EXPLAIN PHYSICAL PLAN to show how we'll execute a window function.
+- We want (at least) EXPLAIN PHYSICAL PLAN to show how we'll execute a window function.
 - We need to know the type of the ORDER BY columns, which we don't know in LIR.
-(Although we could add extra type info to window function calls.)
+(Although we could add extra type info to window function calls to get around this issue.)

 ## Implement Prefix Sum in MIR (involving `LetRec`) instead of a large chunk of custom rendering code

 The main plan for implementing Prefix Sum is to implement it directly on DD (and represent it as one node in LIR).
-An alternative would be to implement Prefix Sum on MIR: The joins, reduces, iterations, etc. would be constructed not by directly calling DD functions in the rendering, but by MIR joins, MIR reduces, MIR LetRec, etc. In this case, the window function handling code would mainly operate in the HIR-to-MIR lowering: it would translate HIR's WindowExpr to MirRelationExpr.
+An alternative would be to implement Prefix Sum on MIR: Prefix Sum's internal joins, reduces, iterations, etc. would be constructed not by directly calling DD functions in the rendering, but by MIR joins, MIR reduces, MIR LetRec, etc. In this case, the window function handling code would mainly operate in the HIR-to-MIR lowering: it would translate HIR's WindowExpr to MirRelationExpr.

 Critically, the Prefix Sum algorithm involves iteration, needed for operating on the data-dependent number of levels of the tree data structure that is storing the sums.
 Iteration is possible to express in MIR using `LetRec`, which is our recently built infrastructure for WITH MUTUALLY RECURSIVE.
 However, [this infrastructure is in an experimental state at the moment](https://github.com/MaterializeInc/materialize/issues/17012).
 For example, the optimizer currently mostly skips the recursive parts of queries, leaving them unoptimized.
 This is a long way from the robust optimization that would be needed to support such a highly complex algorithm as our Prefix Sum.
 Therefore, I would not tie the success of the window function effort to `LetRec` at this time.

 Still, at some future time when we are confident in our optimizer's ability to robustly handle `LetRec`, we might revisit this decision.
 I'll list some pro and contra arguments for implementing Prefix Sum in MIR, putting aside the above immaturity of `LetRec`:

-Pro:
+Pros:
 - Prefix Sum could potentially benefit from later performance improvements from an evolving optimizer or rendering.
 - We wouldn't need to specially implement certain optimiziations for window functions, but would instead get them for free from the standard MIR optimizations.
 For example, [projection pushdown through window functions](https://github.com/MaterializeInc/materialize/issues/17522).
 - Optimizing Prefix Sum could be integrated with optimizing other parts of the query.

-Contra:
+Cons:
 - Creating MIR nodes is more cumbersome than calling DD functions. (column references by position instead of Rust variables, etc.)
 - We would need to add several scalar functions for integer bit manipulations, e.g., for extracting set bits from integers.
 - When directly writing DD code, we have access to all the power of DD, potentially enabling access to better performance than through the compiler pipeline from MIR.

 ## Representing window functions in each of the IRs

-There are several options for how to represent window functions in HIR, MIR, and LIR.
+Instead of recognizing the HIR-to-MIR lowering's window functions idiom during the MIR-to-LIR lowering, we could have an explicit representation of window functions in MIR.
+More generally, there are several options for how to represent window functions in HIR, MIR, and LIR.
 For each of the IRs, I can see 3 options:

 1. Create a new relation expression enum variant.
 This could be a dedicated variant just for window functions, or it could be a many-to-many Reduce, which would initially only handle window functions, but later we could also merge `TopK` into it.
 (Standard Reduce is N-to-1, TopK is N-to-K, a window function is N-to-N. There are differences also in output columns.)
 2. Hide away window functions in scalar expressions. (the current way in HIR)